 Since February 2013, two night time spotlighting surveys and two daytime surveys per month have been conducted in the HREP area of the Recreation Precinct.
 Over time these surveys will tell us whether our efforts to restore the native habitat in parts of the Recreation precinct have had any effect on the numbers and varieties of native animals inhabiting it.

-At the end of 2015 the HREP Group was successful in obtaining a 'Threatened Species' grant which will be used to analyse the results of the fauna surveys completed so far and on until December 2016.
-See link to Fauna monitoring results.
+At the end of 2015 the HREP Group was successful in obtaining a 'Threatened Species' grant which was used to analyse the results of the fauna surveys completed so far.
+This has been used at severla community and conference presentations

 In 2015 the HREP group published the 'Birds of the Honeysuckle Creek' brochure which is designed to assist visitors to identify birds as they walk along the walking track.

 In 2016 a further brochure was produced by the HREP group called the Honeysuckle Creek walking track.
-This is available free to locals and tourists to increase their awareness of the walking track and encourage them to use it.
+This is available free to locals and tourists from the businesses in Cowslip Street.